 What are the benefits of trade finance for importers and exporters?

-- Trade finance has many advantages for firms that import and export.
+Trade finance has many advantages for firms that import and export.
 By providing a stream of working capital it enables businesses in both fields to manage their day-to-day running costs.
 Trade finance can allow an importer to buy stock in bulk up-front, and an exporter to buy more inventory to sell.
 More working capital and a well-managed cash flow aids the growth of a business, allowing it to fulfil larger transactions that normally wouldn’t be possible.
-This can, in turn, potentially increasing profit margins.
+This can, in turn, potentially increase profit margins.

-Can trade finance mitigate risk?
+What is trade finance and can it mitigate risk?

-- Trade finance facilities act as safety nets, offering a degree of protection to buyers and sellers in an international marketplace.
+What they have in common is that they are all concerned with ensuring businesses have access to working capital when they need it.
+Trade finance facilities act as safety nets, offering a degree of protection to buyers and sellers in an international marketplace.
 They assist in the fulfilment of transactions that may involve several currencies and multiple stakeholders.

 Business loan calculator